 A genetically adaptive or evolutionary algorithm uses biological natural selection as inspiration to find optimal solutions to a problem.
 The process is as follows:

 - An algorithm takes an initial set of, say, 100 individual model set-ups – together called a population.
-Each individual is described by a unique set of initially random parameter values (it’s genes), where values span the range of measurement uncertainty.
+Each individual is described by a unique set of initially random parameter values within a set range (its genes).

-- The model is run, and each individual is assessed against set objectives (it’s fitness) and given a rank within that population across multiple criteria.
+- The model is run, and each individual is assessed against set objectives and given a rank within that population across multiple criteria (its fitness).

-- A new generation of individuals (children) are created by mixing parameter values of similarly ranked parents, and slightly mutating some or all of the parameter values.
+- A new generation of individuals (children) are created by mixing parameter values of similarly ranked parents, as well as randomly changing some or all of the parameter values (mutation).

 - The process is repeated for say, 100 generations, with the final generation taken as the fittest set of individuals.